hikogui/hikogui/Documents/Geometry.md

-# TTauri Coordinate System
+# TTauri Geometry System

+## Data Types
+### vec
+The `vec` class is a 4D homogenious coordinate.
+Internally this is a `__m128` on x64 CPUs, where the bits are:
+ - x [31:0]
+ - y [63:32]
+ - z [95:64]
+ - w [127:96]

+The `vec()` constructor will default with w=0.0.
+There are also the `vec::point()` and `vec::color()` factories which default w=1.0.

+### mat
+The `mat` class is a 4x4 homogenious transformation matrix in column-major order.
+Internally this a `vec` for each column.

+Vector * matrix multiplications are performed as if the vector is a column.

+### rect
+The `rect` class is a 2D axis-aligned rectangle.

+Internally this is a `vec` where:
+ - x - left-bottom point x.
+ - y - left-bottom point y.
+ - z - right-top point x.
+ - w - right-top point y.

 ## Coordinates
-All origins (0, 0) are at the bottom left corner.
+All origins (0, 0, 0) are at the bottom-left-far corner.
 With the x-axis pointing right, y-axis pointing up, z-axis pointing away.

+This is true for:
+ - Window
+ - Images
+ - Paths
+ - Font-glyphs

 ### Window-surface coordinates
 The coordinates in a window are in pixels.
 With the center of the left bottom pixel having the coordinates (0.5, 0.5).

 There may be an intermediate 3x3 scaled window surface to handle sub-pixel anti-aliasing.
-In this case the coordinates are still in pixels, but pixels of the intermediate surface.
+In this case the coordinates are still the same as the original window surface, the shader will automatically scale the coordinates.

 Widgets should be able to figure out what the DPI is of the window-surface to handle proper scaling of the user interface elements.